IdaFaust/hsro-inf-fpk.github.io/assets/05-vorlesung/slides.md

 # Using State

-This would require your `escalate` method to remember how often it was called, and add more bangs each time.
+This would require the `escalate()` method to remember how often it was called, and add more bangs each time.
-Well fair enough, we'll use the same mechanis as for the `text`:
+Well fair enough, we'll use the same mechanics as for the `text`:

 ```java
 interface Escalatable {